 Conflict of Interest Policy

 The policy defines reserve as that part of the income funds that is freely available for its operating purposes not subject to commitments, planned expenditure and spending limits.
 It does not include endowment funds, restricted funds and designated funds.
 In the audited financial statements, this reserve is termed “unrestricted reserve”.
 The reserve provides financial stability and the means for the development of our principal activity.
-The reserve is to be established at a level equivalent to three times the amount of annual operating expenditure.
 The level of the reserve is being reviewed annually.

 Position on Gambling